apache/skywalking-banyandb/docs/concept/tsdb.md

 In TSDB, the data in a group is partitioned into shards based on a configurable sharding scheme.
 Each shard is assigned to a specific set of storage nodes, and those nodes store and process the data within that shard.
 This allows BanyanDB to scale horizontally by adding more storage nodes to the cluster as needed.

-Within each shard, data is stored in different segments based on time ranges.
-The series index generated based on entities, and the indexes generated based on indexing rules of the `Measure` types are also stored under the shard.
+Within each shard, data is stored in different [segments](#Segment) based on time ranges.
+The series indexes are generated based on entities, and the indexes generated based on indexing rules of the `Measure` types are also stored under the shard.

 ![shard](https://skywalking.apache.org/doc-graph/banyandb/v0.6.0/shard.png)

 ## Segment

-Each segment is composed of multiple parts.
-Whenever SkyWalking sends a batch of data, BanyanDB writes this batch of data into a new Part.
+Each segment is composed of multiple [parts](#Part).
+Whenever SkyWalking sends a batch of data, BanyanDB writes this batch of data into a new part.
 For data of the `Stream` type, the inverted indexes generated based on the indexing rules are also stored in the segment.
 Since BanyanDB adopts a snapshot approach for data read and write operations, the segment also needs to maintain additional snapshot information to record the validity of the parts.

 ![segment](https://skywalking.apache.org/doc-graph/banyandb/v0.6.0/segment.png)